AriBussi/alten-challenge/README.md

 - **Persistent cart**: Items in the cart are stored on page refresh.
 - **Dynamic product details**: On the product detail page, users can view additional specifications and select variations like color and storage.

-## Things to Improve with Extra Time
+## Potential improvement with extra time

-- **Testing**: Unit tests to ensure application reliability.
+- **Testing**: Unit and e2e tests to ensure application reliability.
-- **TypeScript**: Add type safety to enhance code quality and developer experience.
+- **A11y**: Accessibility improvements for a more inclusive app.
-- **a11y**: Accessibility improvements for a more inclusive app.
+- **Type safety**: Typescript could be added to enhance code quality and developer experience.